Chrisfaherty/CI_PP1_TBB/README.md

 ### Features Left to Implement
     * A feature that I would like to implement in the future is to check out on the sight when you sign up for a subscription,

 ## Testing

+* The site works on google Chrome, Safari & Firefox,
+* The three webpages were tested to be responsive as a desktop, tablet and mobile screensize,
+* All images and text was reviewed and confirmed to be readable,
+* The Form works as it requires the user to input a name, email & select a package before it can be submitted.

+### Bugs
+**Solved Bugs**
+* When working with the footer on the home pace in mobile the fotter would move up behind the contacts and location section.
+    * This was resolved by fixing the footers position to the bottom of the page and giving it a transparent background so that it could stay at the bottom of the screen and move with the page.

 ### Validator Testing
 * HTML